PerMedCoE/BuildingBlocks/MaBoSS/README.md

 - [Singularity](https://singularity.lbl.gov/docs-installation)
 - `permedcoe` base package: `python3 -m pip install permedcoe`

-In addtion to the dependencies, it is necessary to generate the associated singularity images ([`MaBoSS.singularity`](../Resources/images/MaBoSS.singularity) and [MaBoSS_sensitivity.singularity](../Resources/images/MaBoSS_sensitivity.singularity)), located in the **Resources** folder of this repository.
+In addition to the dependencies, it is necessary to generate the associated singularity images ([`MaBoSS.singularity`](../Resources/images/MaBoSS.singularity) and [MaBoSS_sensitivity.singularity](../Resources/images/MaBoSS_sensitivity.singularity)), located in the **Resources** folder of this repository.